Vegan_Cheese_Cover.png

 Vegan-friendly stabilisers & flavouring

-Plant-based cheese alternatives tend to be on the softer side as well, so vegan-friendly stabilisers like agar or carrageenan are sometimes added to achieve a firm texture similar to hard cheeses.
+Plant-based cheese alternatives tend to be on the softer side, so vegan-friendly stabilisers like agar or carrageenan are sometimes added to achieve a firm texture similar to hard cheeses.
 Aside from that, all kinds of herbs and spices may be added to milder-tasting imitation cheese to punch up its flavour.3

 How do you make dairy-free imitation cheese?